hrishispi/ElizaChatbot/README.md

 Eliza has a dictionary of pronouns and can respond logically providing back an appropriate pronoun response.
 So if the user mentions " my mom", Eliza will request more information about "your mom".

-## Add spotting examples
+Eliza utlizes word spotting to ensure a conversation can be carried on.
+A placeholder is used in the keyword along with generic phrases like "I feel", "I lost" which could be familiar in a psychotherapist session.

 While there are particular keywords for which Eliza has a set of solutions, if she's unable to recognize the user's issue, Eliza will request more information in order to match the set of keywords to provide an accurate session.

 To end the session, 'exit' or 'bye' will terminate the session.

+The screenshot below captures a conversation between Eliza and a user.
+The conversation entails each point highlighted above.

+## Bonus Functionality
 ```
     currentTime = datetime.datetime.now()
     if currentTime.hour < 12: